 Electricity Supply Industry (ESI) workers hold qualifications relative to their position and tasks.
 As safety is a priority when working in dangerous environments, first aid and CPR attainments are essential for workers across the entire industry.
-Real First Aid introduces immersive learning techniques that result in greater knowledge retention, with at-ready skills for providing emergency first aid and CPR when emergencies arise.
+Real Response introduces immersive learning techniques that result in greater knowledge retention, with at-ready skills for providing emergency first aid and CPR when emergencies arise.
 Provide First Aid in an ESI Environment (UETTDRRF10B) has been specifically formulated for electricity industry occupations where low-risk, high frequency accidents and emergencies arise.

 What are the guidelines when completing a first aid course in an ESI environment?

 Due to the dangerous nature of many electricity supply occupations, employees often work alongside one or more colleagues.
 Creating a safe work environment is a major priority, dramatically reducing the need for accident and emergency response.

 After completing a first aid course in an ESI environment, participants are ready to face danger with confidence and willing to step in capably if things go wrong.
 Real Response ESI guidelines are further tailored for business and industry group learning, where simulated emergency response training is designed to emulate potential workplace emergencies.
 Real Response simulation training includes:

 - Assessing hazards and risks in the workplace

 - Communication with onlookers and emergency services personnel

 - Familiar simulated surroundings to encourage natural emergency response capabilities

 - Using actors, props and real emergency equipment for added realism

 How is first aid assessment made for workers on ESI networks?